Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups: Banach space representations.

 The same proof works for~$N$ and~$G$. \end{proof}

-Finally, stability of~$\Pi^1$ under~$G^+$ implies that $X_{\sigma^{[s]}} = 0$.
+Finally, stability of~$\Pi^1$ under~$G^+$ implies that $X_{\sigma^{[s]}} = 0$: this is a consequence of Pa{\v s}k{\=unas}'s result that~$\pi_{\sigma^{[s]}}$ is absolutely irreducible as a $G^+$-representation.
 But then Proposition~\ref{subspacefactor} implies that any proper $K$-stable closed $E$-subspace of~$\Pi^1$ or~$\Pi^2$ is finite-dimensional.
 So either the~$\Pi^i$ are topologically irreducible as $K$-representations or $\Pi$ has a finite-dimensional $K$-stable closed $E$-subspace.
 This concludes the proof of Theorem~\ref{restriction} in the supersingular case.

 \begin{rk} All cases of Theorem~\ref{restriction} occur already for representations with supersingular reduction.
-More precisely, case~(3) holds if and only if a twist of~$\Pi$ is associated to a potentially semistable irreducible Galois representation $\rho: \Gal_{\bQ_p} \to \GL_2(E)$ with distinct Hodge--Tate weights under the $p$-adic Langlands correspondence, and case~(2) holds if and only if~$\Pi$ is associated to the induction of a character of~$\Gal_{\bQ_{p^2}}$ that does not extend to~$\Gal_{\bQ_p}$. \end{rk}
+More precisely, case~(iii) holds if and only if a twist of~$\Pi$ is associated to a potentially semistable irreducible Galois representation $\rho: \Gal_{\bQ_p} \to \GL_2(E)$ with distinct Hodge--Tate weights under the $p$-adic Langlands correspondence, and case~(ii) holds if and only if~$\Pi$ is associated to the induction of a character of~$\Gal_{\bQ_{p^2}}$ that does not extend to~$\Gal_{\bQ_p}$.
+All other representations~$\Pi$ fall into case~(i). \end{rk}